drurya96/Dimensional/README.md

 - Where needed, link `StaticDimension_LIB`.
   - Note this is an `INTERFACE` library.
 - **IMPORTANT**: Since `Dimensional` is a header-only library, it cannot be pre-compiled as a `STATIC` or `OBJECT` library.
-  - Eventually a pre-compile, "common-uses" version may be provided.
+  - Eventually a pre-compiled, "common-uses" version may be provided.
 - Eventually a find package will be added [issue #21](https://gitlab.com/drurya96/dimensional/-/issues/21)
+- TODO: Describe CMake flags

 ## Usage